About

-I started Mama Needs a Village because I knew I couldn’t be the only mom trying to raise a kid without extended family nearby, a limited budget, and no desire to keep up with influencer-driven parenting.
+I started Mama Needs a Village because I knew I couldn’t be the only mom without a desire to keep up with influencer-driven parenting.

 Before I became a mom, I spent years working in psychiatric hospitals, schools, and crisis units supporting: